skeeto/skeeto.github.com/_posts/2017-05-15-Web-Scraping-into-an-E-book-with-BeautifulSoup-and-Pandoc.markdown

 raw HTML, I've tried nasty hacks with Unix pipes, or [routing the content through a web browser][skewer] so that I could manipulate it via the DOM API.
-None of that worked very well, but now I finally have BeautifulSoup fill that gap.
-It's got a selector interface and, except for rendering, it's is basically as comfortable with HTML as JavaScript.
+None of that worked very well, but now I finally have BeautifulSoup to fill that gap.
+It's got a selector interface and, except for rendering, it's basically as comfortable with HTML as JavaScript.

 Today's problem was that I wanted to read [a recommended][df] online book called [*Interviewing Leather*][il], a story set "in a world where